ThinkInvis/RoR2-TILER2/ModMeta/README.md

 		- ItemDefs, EquipmentDefs, etc. now use these rendered tokens.
 - Language tokens managed by TILER2 are now completely rebuilt and reloaded during ConCmd language_reload.
 - Also migrated some internal strings (mostly in NetConfig/AutoConfig) to language tokens.

-**7.2.1**

-- Added a performance option to hide duplicate or all Item Ward displays.
-- Patched a null safety hole in MiscUtil.GetRootWithLocators.
-- Removed some unused BepInEx plugin soft dependency flags.